negaex/rPeANUt-js/README.md

   2. Screndump
   3. Strings in blocks

-In the long run, the plan is to replace the rPeANUt emulator with a hardware simulator, including cache replacement policies.
+In the long run, the plan is to replace the rPeANUt emulator with a hardware simulator.

 Preview
 =======